 It is not appropriate to nominate yourself for a New Zealand Royal Honour, and such nominations will not be considered.

 SUBMITTING THE NOMINATION

-There is no deadline for the receipt of nomination forms, but their consideration is likely to take at least six months.
-Nominations have now closed for the New Year Honours List 2015.
+Nomination forms are accepted throughout the year, but the processing and consideration of nominations is likely to take at least six months prior to the announcement of an honours list at Queen's Birthday or New Year.
+Nominations have now closed for the New Year Honours List 2017.
 You will receive a letter from the Honours Unit letting you know we have received your nomination, and informing you of the list for which your nominee will be considered.

 The Honours Unit will not enter into any further correspondence on your nomination.
 New Zealand Royal Honours Lists are published at New Year and on The Queen’s Birthday in June.
 You will need to check the appropriate honours list at the time of its announcement, in the national newspapers and on the honours website, to see if your nomination has been successful.

 If the nomination is successful, nominees are formally asked by the Governor-General, on behalf of The Queen, whether they accept or decline the proposed honour.
 Sometimes the reason your nominee does not appear on the list is that he or she may have declined the honour.